Updates on UIBUILDER v7.6 dev, new Markdown Content Management feature!

 The idea behind this is to be able to very simply create a file-based content management system, not dissimilar to Docsify which UIBUILDER's documentation currently uses.
 But, obviously, a fully Node-RED solution. (with help from UIBUILDER of course!)

-The folder will need to contain any number of markdown files and sub-folders, all of which will be made available at the url and rendered from Markdown to HTML using the marked library (that Node-RED also uses).
+The folder will need to contain any number of markdown files and sub-folders, all of which will be made available at the url and rendered from Markdown to HTML using the markdown-it library.

 There will be an option to have an HTML wrapper to make things look nice and that can, of course, have CSS styling.